-When Can I Take a Pregnancy Test?
+When is the Right Time to Take a Pregnancy Test?

-Ovulation, Conception and Implantation
+Considerations Regarding Your Ovulation, Conception, and Implantation

-The Downside to Sensitive Early Pregnancy Tests
+Sensitivity to Pregnancy Tests

 As you can imagine, the sensitivity of all of the pregnancy tests on the market today can vary quite significantly.
 Extremely sensitive tests will clearly be more accurate at detecting pregnancy before others that aren’t quite as sensitive.
 As a rule of thumb, tests that can pick up lower levels of hCG are considered to be the most sensitive.
 For example, consider the Aimstrip Pregnancy Test versus the Walgreens Cassette Pregnancy Test.
 The Aimstrip test detects pregnancy at 20 mIU of hCG whereas the Walgreens brand test requires 50 mIU of hCG to make a positive pregnancy determination.

 In simpler terms, you could expect the Aimstrip test to detect pregnancy anywhere from 6 to 8 days following ovulation, although women who are able to obtain a positive determination this early are very few.
 However, there are many more women who will have a positive pregnancy result 9 to 10 days after ovulation.
 As you can see, women are simply different when it comes to pregnancy test sensitivity.